jpetazzo/intro-to-docker/slides/Start_And_Attach/Body.md

 Check that `^X x` doesn't work, but `^P ^Q` does.

-<!SLIDE>
+---
-# Detaching from non-interactive containers
+## Detaching from non-interactive containers

 * **Warning:** if the container was started without `-it`...